 The hiking options vary considerably.
-If you like easy hiking, you can spend a few hours to climb up to the Sarangkot Hill at an altitude of 1600m.
-From the top of Sarangkot Hill, you will be amazed at the fantastic panoramic views of the Himalayas, the Pokhara city and Phewa Lake, especially at sunrise and sunset.
+If you like easy hiking, you can spend a few hours climbing up to Sarangkot Hill at an altitude of 1600m.
+From the top of Sarangkot Hill, you will be amazed at the fantastic panoramic views of the Himalayas, Pokhara city, and Phewa Lake, especially at sunrise and sunset.

 The Himalayas is regarded as the ultimate thrill-seeker's destination.
 You can hike up to the Australia Camp for an unforgettable night.
 If you are truly adventurous, you can spend several days hiking further in the Himalayas, such as to the Annapurna Base Camp, or even the summit.

 Pokhara also has much to offer for adrenaline junkies, such as canyoning, white water rafting, abseiling, paragliding, parasailing, ultralight aircraft flight, etc.

 As one of the best white-water rafting destinations in the world, Nepal boasts more than 6,000 rivers flowing through it, among which many are Class 3 and 4 thanks to the Himalayas.
 And Pokhara is just near the Seti River with torrential water passing through a gorge.
 Taking a raft down the Seti River, encountering fabulous Annapurna mountain views, and passing under suspension bridges full of prayer flags will definitely fulfill your adrenaline craving.